Eli-Fox/LEGO-Catalog/README.md

 For development, the latest version of Android Studio is required.
 The latest version can be downloaded from [here](https://developer.android.com/studio/).

-Sunflower uses [ktlint](https://ktlint.github.io/) to enforce Kotlin coding styles.
+App uses [ktlint](https://ktlint.github.io/) to enforce Kotlin coding styles.
 Here's how to configure it for use with Android Studio (instructions adapted from the ktlint [README](https://github.com/shyiko/ktlint/blob/master/README.md)):